thingsboard/thingsboard.github.io/_includes/docs/faq.md

                 <div class="tb-faq-question">
                     <div class="tb-faq-question-title" onclick="toggleTbFaq(this)">Does ThingsBoard support AI integration?</div>
                     <div class="tb-faq-answer">
-                        <p>Yes, Professional Edition includes an AI Request node in the Rule Engine that allows integration with AI services like OpenAI, Azure OpenAI, and custom AI endpoints.</p>
+                        <p>Yes, ThingsBoard includes an <a href="/docs/user-guide/rule-engine-2-0/nodes/external/ai-request/" target="_blank">AI Request node</a> in the Rule Engine that allows integration with AI services like OpenAI, Azure OpenAI, and custom AI endpoints.</p>
                     </div>
                 </div>
                 <div class="tb-faq-question">
                     <div class="tb-faq-question-title" onclick="toggleTbFaq(this)">Can I use AI for predictive maintenance?</div>
                     <div class="tb-faq-answer">
-                        <p>Yes, CE/PE includes built-in AI integration capabilities.
-You can use the AI Request node to send telemetry data to machine learning models for predictive analytics, anomaly detection, and maintenance scheduling.</p>
+                        <p>Yes, ThingsBoard includes built-in AI integration capabilities.
+You can use the <a href="/docs/user-guide/rule-engine-2-0/nodes/external/ai-request/" target="_blank">AI Request node</a> to send telemetry data to machine learning models for predictive analytics, anomaly detection, and maintenance scheduling.</p>
-                        <p>See <a href="" target="_blank">predictive maintenance example</a> for implementation details.</p>
+                        <p>See predictive maintenance example for implementation details.</p>
                     </div>
                 </div>
                 <div class="tb-faq-question">